Femur Fracture Open Reduction and Internal Fixation

 (displaced fractures), the injury moves the bone fragments out of position.

 If you fracture your femur, you usually need ORIF to bring your bones back into place

-bone pieces during surgery, so that they are back in their correct position.
-This
+reduction, the surgeon repositions your bone pieces so that they are back in their

 Internal fixation refers to the method of reconnecting your bones.
 This might be done